minblock/litercoin/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Lightercoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Lightercoin Network Protocol consensus changes.
+The following applies to code changes to the Litercoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Litercoin Network Protocol consensus changes.

-Whether a pull request is merged into Lightercoin Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into Litercoin Core rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general